ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Changes between draft-mahy-mimi-content-04 and draft-mahy-mimi-content-05

+* discuss rendering and authorization issues for edit/delete in the security considerations
 * include both absolute and relative expiration times
 * add specificity about markdown support
 * remove tag from URLs in ExternalPart